 Finally, faster cooking is speed to market.
 How do we react when content suddenly moves from one place to the next?
 The offer-order infrastructure should help our customers get to that content faster and achieve those other goals more quickly.
 So of course, none of that’s happening overnight, there’s going to be a transition period.
 We’re here to partner with our customers to make sure that they can get through that transition and see the benefits of modern travel retailing, beyond NDC and beyond offer and order.

-Many thanks to Andrew Clarke and the Business Travel Association for this exciting conversation.
-The full video podcast can be viewed on BTA website.
+Many thanks to the Business Travel Association for this exciting conversation.

 If your TMC is looking to grow in these areas, contact us today so we can discuss how our solutions can best serve you.
 Learn how Sabre is creating new paths to profitability in corporate travel here.